 - OS: Windows 7/8/10 64-bit or Mac OS Mojave 10.14.6

 Recommended System Requirements

-- Video Card: Nvidia GTX 660 or AMD Radeon 7870, or any equivalent DirectX 11 GPU
+- Video Card: NVIDIA GeForce GTX 660 or AMD Radeon HD 7870 or equivalent DX11 GPU

 Fortnite is well-optimized for both high-end and low-end computers, so these specifications should let you play Fortnite with any computer created in the past few years.
 But generally speaking, 30 FPS is the bare minimum acceptable level for play, with 60 FPS or higher being ideal.